slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-5/packetizer_raw_output.md

 Either add a pattern restriction to the YANG type to enforce the prohibition on spaces and special characters or update the description to reflect that only the length is constrained.

+**Severity:** Low
+  *Basis:* This issue affects configuration consistency and interoperability of profile identifiers, but its impact is limited to management-plane validation.

+**Confidence:** High

 ---